 Ages 6 weeks-Kindergarten*

-CDCs are on-post child care centers that offer full-day, part-day and hourly care for children in nationally accredited environments.
+The CDC is an on-post child care center that offer full-day, part-day and hourly care for children in a nationally accredited environment.

 * In some communities, Kindergarten children may be located in the School Age Center